Treatment

 2025 to 2026: what changed in full face rejuvenation

-The biggest shifts we have seen in the last twelve months in Toronto are: (1) a sharp move away from heavy filler “pillow face” toward biostimulator-led protocols; (2) the mainstream arrival of regenerative additives like PDRN (salmon DNA) and exosomes in microneedling; (3) wider availability of Restylane Eyelight and Skinvive, both of which are now Health Canada approved and changing what we can do under the eye and in the skin layer; (4) better RF microneedling protocols that mean fewer sessions for similar results; and (5) more patients arriving with a clear plan to combine non-surgical treatments instead of asking for one thing at a time.
-The result is that the average liquid facelift in 2026 uses 25–30% less HA filler than it did in 2024 and looks substantially more natural.
+The biggest shifts we have seen in the last twelve months in Toronto are: (1) a sharp move away from heavy filler “pillow face” toward biostimulator-led protocols; (2) the mainstream arrival of regenerative additives like a wider range of skin-quality injectables reaching the Canadian market; (3) more refined under-eye and skin-quality options; (4) better RF microneedling protocols that mean fewer sessions for similar results; and (5) more patients arriving with a clear plan to combine non-surgical treatments instead of asking for one thing at a time.
+The result is that the average liquid facelift in 2026 uses 25-30% less HA filler than it did in 2024 and looks substantially more natural.

 Red flags: when to walk out of a Toronto consultation